We have all had a headache at some time, but headaches are not all the same and like all things medical are categorised and sub divided.

-A migraine attack typically but not always, has distinct stages - Dr Mark Wetherall Consultant Neurologist from the London Headache Centre described the various stages as:
+Migraine attacks can often, but not always, have distinct stages.
+Dr Mark Wetherall Consultant Neurologist from the London Headache Centre described the various stages as the following:

-1st Phase: PRODOMAL (lasts few hours to days) – warning phase, typically Food cravings, irritability, yawning, depression, difficulty sleeping, nausea, seem to be mediated by Stimulation of dopamine circuits in the brain.
-Dopamine is a neurotransmitter involved in behaviours involved in appetite or reward.
-Before a Migraine episode, people can get food cravings for certain food.
+1st Phase: PRODROMAL (lasts a few hours to days) – warning phase.
+Symptoms typically include: food cravings, irritability, yawning, depression, difficulty sleeping and nausea.
+It seems to be mediated by stimulation of the dopamine circuits in the brain.
+Dopamine is a neurotransmitter present in behaviours involved in appetite or reward.
+Before a Migraine episode, people may get food cravings for a certain food.

-2nd phase: AURA -phase of neurological dysfunction – typically just before headache.
-The most typical aura are visual positive aura like flashing lights or zig zags, negative aura are a blind spot.
-People can have sensory aura like a tingle or numbness spreading down the body, people may have a motor aura effecting muscles which can involve difficulty speaking.
+2nd phase: AURA - phase of neurological dysfunction, typically just before headache.
+The most typical aura are visual positive aura like flashing lights or zig zags, or negative aura such as a blind spot.
+People can have sensory aura like a tingle or numbness spreading down the body, and people may have a motor aura affecting muscles which can involve difficulty speaking.

-3rd Phase: PAIN - Sensory processing areas of the brain send out signals that involve the release of chemicals the most important being CGRP (Calcitonin Gene Regional Peptide)
+3rd Phase: PAIN - the most painful stage of a migraine, sometimes called the “attack” phase, usually characterised by a strong headache.
+Sensory processing areas of the brain send out signals that involve the release of chemicals, the most important being CGRP (Calcitonin Gene Regional Peptide).

-4th phase: POST DROME phase – around 20% suffer this phase which can go on for 2 to 3 days.
-Often described as a migraine hangover where the sufferer feels tired, depressed, and find it hard to concentrate.
+4th phase: POSTDROME – around 20% suffer this phase which can go on for 2 to 3 days.
+Often described as a migraine hangover where the sufferer feels tired, depressed, and finds it hard to concentrate.

-Migraines are thought to be inherited.
+Susceptibility to migraines is thought to be inherited.
 One headache specialist nurse speaking on BBC radio 4’s Inside Health program described it as “the biology always sits, ready to be awakened”.
-American Neurologist Dr David Dodick described around 120 genes that have been identified that confer an increased risk of developing Migraine.
-The more of these genes or their variations you have inherited, then the more likely you are to experience more severe form of migraine.
+American Neurologist Dr David Dodick described around 120 genes that have been identified that confer an increased risk of developing migraine.
+The more of these genes or their variations you have inherited, the more likely you are to experience more severe forms of migraine.

 Migraines or any form of headache for that matter are not pleasant but reassuringly, they are rarely a sign of something more sinister.
-For example, a doctor described how of people presenting in a migraine clinic who had brains scans only 2 in 1000 scans would show up an anomaly requiring further investigation.
+For example, a doctor described that of the people presenting in a migraine clinic who had brain scans, only 2 from 1000 scans showed up an anomaly requiring further investigation.

 Studies have shown that during a migraine attack the release of CGRP – a small protein-is probably increased.
 One migraine treatment using monoclonal antibodies’ aims to stop CGRP binding to the cells which reduces the activity of cells involved in migraines.

-Another common migraine trigger some may find surprising is pain killing medications – this is known as analgesia rebound.
+Another common migraine trigger some may find surprising is pain killing medications – this is known as analgesic rebound.

-Dr Andy Dowson director of headache service from Kings College London gave an example on BBC Radio 4’s Inside Health program of how a study in a rheumatology clinic where patients were given pain killers for joints – those that previously had migraine generally developed even more headaches, those that had no previous migraine generally didn’t.
+Dr Andy Dowson, director of headache services from King’s College London, gave an example on BBC Radio 4’s Inside Health program from a study in a rheumatology clinic where patients were given painkillers for joints.
+Those that previously had migraine generally developed even more headaches, and those that had no previous migraine generally didn’t.

-Dr Dawson went on to say that due to the analgesia rebound, migraine suffers are often advised to give up long term medication in specialist headache clinics.
+Dr Dawson went on to say that due to the analgesic rebound, migraine sufferers are often advised to give up long term medication in specialist headache clinics.